Ricardicus/ric-coin/README.md

 # Block chain with amount transfers

 * Invest now.
-There is only up.
-Going UP.
+Give me all your money.

 * Proof of work.
 Secp256k1 crypto.